telerik/winforms-docs/deployment-and-distribution/redistributing-telerik-ui-for-winforms.md

 5\.
 In your application replace the existing references to the Telerik assemblies with the ones built from the source code.

 6\.
-If you run the application now you should get an exception with message “This version of Telerik UI for for WinForms is licensed only for use by Sample Application Name v2.0 (tm)”.
+If you run the application now you should get an exception with message “This version of Telerik UI for WinForms is licensed only for use by Sample Application Name v2.0 (tm)”.
 Note that “Sample Application Name v2.0 (tm)” will be replaced with the value of the ApplicationName constant.

 ## Using the Images from the Suite in Your Solutions